Closing out our National Principals Month spotlight series is Dr. Luke Douthat, principal of Tennessee Middle School!

 Picture Day-October 1

-11 days ago, Tennessee Middle School
+about 1 month ago, Tennessee Middle School

 TMS picture day is one week away!
 Ask your student for their form today!

-13 days ago, Tennessee Middle School
+about 1 month ago, Tennessee Middle School

 Want to better understand your child’s learning progress?
 The TCAP Family Portal gives parents access to personalized information, test results, and resources to support learning at home.
 Schools are in the process of sending home each student's printed state TCAP score reports from last school year.
 Once you receive your child's report, we encourage you to visit the TCAP Family Portal for more information about your child's TCAP results.
 For instructions on accessing the portal, go to